Inverted P/B With Liquidity And Equity Ratio

 ValueBalanceSheetStrength

-Inverted P/B is high (current P/B is below the configured scale); current assets are large relative to current liabilities; shareholders' equity is a large share of total assets.
+Inverted P/B is high (current P/B is below the configured scale); current assets are large relative to current liabilities; shareholders' equity is in the upper part of its industry's equity-to-assets range.

 State